 Part of the leap that we need to make is to no longer see ourselves as belonging to the back office or front office but to see ourselves as people who are collectively creating value for customers.

 Q3.
 Where do organisations stand to benefit in digitally transforming their businesses?
-And what’s in it for the customers?
+And what’s in it for customers?

 [ John ] Digitally transforming your business will help you make more money, reduce cost, and keep your shareholders happy.
 But these are all side-effects, by-products of the more significant but less tangible benefits of transformation.